Competition, stability, and functionality in excitatory-inhibitory neural circuits: Functionality of E-I networks

 For \(L\) layers, this is compounded multiplicatively, and we get that

 where \(\upepsilon^{(\mathrm{L}-1)}\) is the half-separation in the inputs to the \(\mathrm{L}\)-th layer.
 To achieve proper WTA phenomenology, we need to impose the condition

-Taking log and recalling that \(w_{EE} < d_{E}\), we get the desired result. \end{proof}
+Taking the natural logarithm and recalling that \(w_{EE} < d_{E}\), we get the desired result. \end{proof}

-\begin{remark}[\textbf{Positivity of the layers numerosity estimate}] As we have seen in the subsection "\textit{On the parameter space of $\mathrm{E}^{2}\mathrm{I}$ networks}", when $\updelta>1/2$ the choice of the parameters no longer depends on the precision $\updelta$ but exclusively on the $\mathcal{LDS}$ bound $d_{E}^{-1}w_{EE}< 1$.
-Therefore, when we consider the maximal precision $\updelta=1/2$ that still determines parameters dependence, and for any $\upepsilon<1/2$ the layer numerosity condition becomes
+\begin{remark}[\textbf{Positivity of the bound on the number of layers}] As we have seen earlier in Section~\ref{sec:param_E2I} under Remark~\ref{rem:crit_prec}, when $\updelta>1/2$, the choice of the parameters is no longer dependent on the precision $\updelta$, but exclusively on the $\mathcal{LDS}$ bound $d_{E}^{-1}w_{EE}< 1$.
+Therefore, it is important to check if for all $\updelta \in(0,1/2)$, the minimum number of layers needed is a well-defined quantity.
+From Proposition~\ref{prop:E2I CC},